 - Berserk Button: When Gray, despite being turned back into a child, is able to fight back and talk down at him, Doriath gets so angry he loses focus on the Way of Devolution and assumes his demon form to attack Gray.

 - Brown Note: In his demon form, his Way of Devolution can be used as a sound wave so that instead of only being able to affect the enemy in front of him, it is able to regress everybody in Sun Village back to their childhood.
 The downside is that it doesn't discriminate between friend or foe, as seen when it hits his partner Minerva.

 - Character Death: Gets gobbled up by the very bird monster that carried him to the Village of the Sun

 - Combat Pragmatist: He turns his victims into children so that they'll be easier to deal with.
 He also doesn't waste any time casting it once an enemy is in sight.

 - Death by Irony: After wanting to eat Gray, he himself gets eaten by a giant, flying monster.

-- Does Not Know His Own Strength: He can still use his magic while in his One-Winged Angel form, but he is no longer capable of aiming (or he just doesn't bother to do so anymore), causing everyone—including Minerva and Sylph Labyrinth—to get hit with Law of Regression.
+- Does Not Know His Own Strength: He can still use his magic while in his One-Winged Angel form, but he is no longer capable of aiming (or he just doesn't bother to do so anymore), causing everyone—including Minerva and Sylph Labyrinth—to get hit by it.